weifanjiang/Nullness_Lite/README.md

 ./gradlew NullnessLiteOptTest
 ```

-## Compile and Run Nullness Checker
+## Compile and Run Nullness Checker with the Nullness_Lite option enabled
 Follow the [instructions](https://checkerframework.org/manual/#running) of chapter 2.2 in Checker Framework manual.

 Users run Nullness_Lite by passing an extra argument when running Nullness Checker from the command line: